Winter Weather Advisory: Snowy scene for southern NJ by Sunday

 Why the last-minute adjustment?
 It really comes down to the fact that I have become much more concerned about overperformance than the storm being a total dud.
 I have two concerns in particular:

 1.)
 Cape May is going to end up awfully close to some heavy snow.
-(Warnings are posted only 50 miles south of NJ.)
+(Warnings are posted just across the bay in Delaware.)
 Heavier snowfall would lead to higher totals.

 2.)
 A few model solutions are now suggesting that snow will linger along the southern coast past the previously-advertised end time of Sunday afternoon.
 Possibly even lasting into early Monday morning.
 (It's a scenario I floated earlier in the week, but prematurely ruled it out.)
 A longer period of snow would lead to higher totals.